OpenDSA/OpenDSA/RST/source/Heapsort.rst

    The fifth row shows the result of the third ``removefirst`` operation on key value 83.
-   At this point, the last three positions of the array hold the three greatest values in sorted order.
+   At this point, the last three positions of the array hold the three greatest-valued records in sorted order.
    Heapsort continues in this manner until the entire array is sorted.

-Because building the heap takes :math:`\Theta(n)` time (see Module <ODSAref "Heap" />), and because :math:`n` deletions of the maximum element each take :math:`\Theta(\log n)` time, we see that the entire Heapsort operation takes :math:`\Theta(n \log n)` time in the worst, average, and best cases.
+Because building the heap takes :math:`\Theta(n)` time (see Module :numref:`Heaps <Heaps>`) and because :math:`n` deletions of the maximum-valued record each take :math:`\Theta(\log n)` time, we see that the entire Heapsort operation takes :math:`\Theta(n \log n)` time in the worst, average, and best cases.
-While typically slower than Quicksort by a constant factor, Heapsort has one special advantage over the other sorts studied so far.
+While typically slower than Quicksort by a constant factor (because loading and unloading the heap is somewhat slower than Quicksort's series of partitions), Heapsort has one special advantage over the other sorts studied so far.
 Building the heap is relatively cheap, requiring :math:`\Theta(n)` time.
-Removing the maximum element from the heap requires :math:`\Theta(\log n)` time.
+Removing the maximum-valued record from the heap requires :math:`\Theta(\log n)` time.
-Thus, if we wish to find the :math:`k` largest elements in an array, we can do so in time :math:`\Theta(n + k \log n)`.
+Thus, if we wish to find the :math:`k` records with the largest key values in an array, we can do so in time :math:`\Theta(n + k \log n)`.
-If :math:`k` is small, this is a substantial improvement over the time required to find the :math:`k` largest elements using one of the other sorting methods described earlier (many of which would require sorting all of the array first).
+If :math:`k` is small, this is a substantial improvement over the time required to find the :math:`k` largest-valued records using one of the other sorting methods described earlier (many of which would require sorting all of the array first).
-One situation where we are able to take advantage of this concept is in the implementation of Kruskal's minimum-cost spanning tree (MST) algorithm of Module <ODSAref "Kruskal" />.
+One situation where we are able to take advantage of this concept is in the implementation of Kruskal's minimal cost spanning tree (MST) algorithm of (see Module :numref:`Minimal Cost Spanning Trees <MCST>`).
 That algorithm requires that edges be visited in ascending order (so, use a min-heap), but this process stops as soon as the MST is complete.